 - share information around changes in disability legislation, available services and funding

 The network has been instrumental in hosting the Wyndham NDIS Expo in June 2018 which was attended by over 1400 people and events like International Day of People with Disability which was a collaborative event hosted by Wyndham City and WDSN.

-Meetings will be held online every second month on Thursdays on the following dates at 10am:
+Meetings will be held online or in person every second month on Thursdays on the following dates 10am - 11.30am: